 - Legal fees

 - Aggravated damages

 - And possibly more

 Contact Preszler Injury Lawyers with Questions About Your LTD Benefits

-If your employment was terminated while you were collecting disability and your benefits payments were unfairly terminated after the fact, Preszler Injury Lawyers may be able to help you overturn your insurance company’s decision.
+If your employment was terminated while you were collecting disability and your benefits payments were unfairly terminated after the fact, Preszler Personal Injury Lawyers may be able to help you overturn your insurance company’s decision.